Indo-Roman relations: Archaeological record

 The best archeological record of Roman presence can be found in southern India, specifically at Arikamedu.

 Arikamedu was a Tamil fishing village which was formerly a major Chola port dedicated to bead making and trading with Roman traders.
-It flourished for centuries until the Romans left in the 5th century CE.
+It flourished for centuries until the Romans left in the 5th century AD.

-Various Roman artifacts, such as a large number of amphorae bearing the mark of Roman potter schools VIBII, CAMURI and ITTA, have been found at the site, supporting the view on a huge ancient trade between Rome and the ancient Tamil country, which today include Tamil Nadu and regions of Sri Lanka.
+Various Roman artifacts, such as a large number of amphorae bearing the mark of Roman potter schools VIBII, CAMURI and ITTA, have been found at the site, supporting the view on a huge ancient trade between Rome and the ancient Tamil country, which today include Tamil Nadu, Kerala and regions of Sri Lanka.

 Another place full of archeological records is Muziris, in the Kerala region.
 Muziris was a major centre of trade in Tamilakkam between the Chera Empire and the Roman Empire.
 Large hoards of coins and innumerable shards of amphorae found in the town of Pattanam have elicited recent archeological interest in finding a probable location of this port city.

+A statue of the Buddha, the Berenike Buddha, made locally and dated to the 2nd century AD, was discovered in the Egyptian harbour of Berenike.

 Numismatic record

-Numerous hoards of Roman gold coins from the time of Augustus and emperors of the 1st and 2nd centuries CE have been uncovered in India, predominantly, but not exclusively, from southern India.
+Numerous hoards of Roman gold coins from the time of Augustus and emperors of the 1st and 2nd centuries AD have been from southern India.
 Attention may be drawn to the large number of Roman aurei and denarii of Augustus to Nero spanning approximately 120 years, found all along the route from about Mangalore through the Muziris area and around the southern tip of India to the south eastern Indian ports.

-Under the rule of Augustus, (63 BCE–CE 14) the silver content of the denarius fell to 3.9 grams.
-It remained at nearly this weight until the time of Nero (CE 37–68).
+Under the rule of Augustus, (63 BC–AD 14) the silver content of the denarius fell to 3.9 grams.
+It remained at nearly this weight until the time of Nero (AD 37–68).
 This would also indicate that the land route from the West coast to the East coast via the Palghat pass in the Western Ghats was much more popular than the risky or circuitous sea route rounding the Cape or Sri Lanka.